 It's completely pulled out of thin air as he's just riffing around.

-Quote, Hype the numbers up.
+Quote, hype the numbers up, hype the death numbers up.

-First things first about who's specifically guilty of lying about inflated numbers out of China.
+First things first, about who's specifically guilty of lying about inflated numbers out of China.

-Alex reportedly suggested that China was underreporting the number of sick and dead because at that point it was in his financial interest to make the virus itself seem as bad as possible and China as evil as possible.
+Alex reportedly suggested that China was under-reporting the number of sick and dead because at that point it was in his financial interest to make the virus itself seem as bad as possible and China as evil as possible.

-Like, that is ridiculous.
+Like that is ridiculous.

 He's saying that China over-inflated their numbers.